rdz-oss/BattyBirdNET-Analyzer/README.md

 BattyBirdNET-Analyzer comes with two types of classifiers:
 * Classifiers to be run 24/7 that ignore noise (crickets, rain, electrical noise, ..) and detect bat calls and identify species as well.
-* Classifiers that work on files in which it is already clear that there are bat calls contained, yet not known which species it/they are (to be added soon).
+* Classifiers that work on files in which it is already clear that there are bat calls contained, yet not known which species it/they are.
+Available for Bavaria and USA-EAST classifiers.
+Use the '--no_noise on' option when using bat_ident.py.

  **There is a tradeoff in accuracy of species identification and being unaffected by environmental noise.** So you need to chose according to your purpose!
 If you want to run a system 24/7 to detetct bats in all sorts of background noise use the first type.
 Use the more accurate ones if you already have files in which you know a bat is singing for best results.